OSGeo/gdal/swig/python/README.txt

 manipulating geospatial vector data -- but we'll refer to the entire package as the GDAL library for the purposes of this document.

-The GDAL project (primarily Howard Butler) maintains SWIG generated Python bindings for GDAL and OGR.
+The GDAL project (primarily Even Rouault) maintains SWIG generated Python bindings for GDAL and OGR.
 Generally speaking the classes and methods mostly match those of the GDAL and OGR C++ classes.
 There is no Python specific reference documentation, but the `GDAL API Tutorial`_ includes Python examples.